Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Formulation

 We consider a policy-gradient based algorithm on this problem and parameterize the policy $\pi$ as $\pi_\theta$ for some parameter $\theta\in\Theta$ such as softmax parameterization or a deep neural network.
 Commonly, the log-policy function $\log\pi_\theta(a\vert s)$ is called log-likelihood function and we make the following assumption. \begin{assumption} The log-likelihood function is $G$-Lipschitz and $B$-smooth.
 Formally,

-\end{assumption} \begin{remark} The Lipschitz and smoothness properties for the log-likelihood are quite common in the field of policy gradient algorithm \cite{Alekh2020,Mengdi2021,Yanli2020}.
-Such properties can also be verified for simple parameterization such as Gaussian policy. \end{remark} Define the value function vector $\bm{J}^{\pi_\theta}=(J_1^{\pi_\theta},J_2^{\pi_\theta},\cdots,J_M^{\pi_\theta})$.
+{ We consider all norms in this paper, unless explicitly mentioned, as L2-norm.} \end{assumption} \begin{remark} The Lipschitz and smoothness properties for the log-likelihood are quite common in the field of policy gradient algorithm \cite{Alekh2020,Mengdi2021,Yanli2020}.
+Such properties can also be verified for simple parameterization such as Gaussian policy. \end{remark} Define the value function vector $\bm{J}^{\pi_\theta}=(J_1^{\pi_\theta},\cdots,J_M^{\pi_\theta})$.
 The original problem, Eq. \eqref{eq:origin_problem}, can be rewritten as

 We make the following assumptions on the objective function $f$: \begin{assumption} The objective function $f$ is jointly concave.
 Hence for any arbitrary distribution $\mathcal{D}$, the following holds.